leejo/battling_a_legacy_schema_with_dbic/presentation.md

 Note:
 - "ORMs are slow", no you're probably not using it correctly
-- up to date using the script shown in "Generating ResultSource Classes"
+- up to date using the script shown in "Generating Classes"

 ---
 ## In Summary